clux/facemaulers/north/luskan.md

 Find and recover main kidnapped leader + item in Menzo.
 Or perhaps ruathym?

+#### EBA Quest
+Steal item from Mages Guild to frame someone.
+(Stealing totally bad idea against scrying mage).
+If they get caught, he will add a parasite into the skull of the caught thief. -4 INT until removed + clairvoyance info.
+Want Cat Ear Headband stolen.
+Alternatively, steal a ring and frame another ship?

+## Trading
+Red dragon trading!

+5 "ships" (encapsulating collection of people + boats) that has everything.
+- Ship Kurth
+- Ship Baram
+- Ship Suljack
+- Ship Taerl
+- Ship Rethnor

+Ice on the river Morar.

+## Temples
+- Temple to Godess Auril?
+Godess of Winter.
+Ice Queen.
+Winter Palace.
+- (Part of Deities of Fury: Maelar, Umberlee, Auril, Talos)
+- She also has a secret temple along the spine of the world!
+(Hjarka?)
+- Codicil of White (info about Auril)
+- Dragon mag 312!
+Cleric spells - ice spells.
+- Quest pointer for Hjraka to see out the Winter Palace.

+### Auril's Temple
+Temple to Godess Auril?
+Godess of Winter.
+Ice Queen.
+Winter Palace.
+(Part of Deities of Fury: Maelar, Umberlee, Auril, Talos) She also has a secret temple along the spine of the world!
+(Hjarka?)
+Codicil of White (info about Auril)
+Dragon mag 312!
+Cleric spells - ice spells.
+Quest pointer for Hjraka to see out the Winter Palace.

+Koheya – rules the Winter Palace
+Want to make a sacrifice to the frost maiden?

+## EBAs
+- Frost Veil (TOB) enemy in mountains
+- Gnoll cavern leading to Yeenoghu.

+### Yeenoghu's Lair
+Dissuage them from trying.

+- "We're hoping they'll run out of reinforcements and move on."
+- "If we aggravate their leader, we are probably in bigger rouble..."
+- "Don't bring the leader back here.
+If you have to flee, flee elsewhere..."

+Nothing for 2/3 nights, then more gnolls.
+4th night, giant crack, city falls down into the deep.
+Yeenoghu eats everyone except the mages.

+However, **if they do descend**:
+Huge corridor, that starts with large crushing sounds, followed by 50 gnolls.
+Corridor partially made by purple worm (but yeenaghu can burst through tiny openings pretty  easily) Then silence.
+Chanting gnoll voice: Yeenoghu (3 times).
+5 seconds of silence, then this deathly roar.
+Then gradually more frequent steps, and Yeenoghu comes..

+- Legendary resist, advantage on saves.
+22 AC (describe it!).
+Bonus bite if he kills something (his turn only)
+- Spirtual weapon flail conc!
+- Legendary actions: Swat (huge push D24 STR), bite (huge dmg melee)
+- Charge: full speed extra action!
+- Main attacks are fucking lethal: can do: 1/3 extra dmg, 1/3 paralyze, 1/3 confuse!

+- Damage immunities: all non-magical base dmg it seems...
+- Resist: Cold/fire/lightning
+- Immune to charm/frightened/poisoned..

+**Fight area**: Purple worm tunnel, they can retreat into soft areas a purple worm nursery.
+They can also hide in there if they find it early and roll decent stealth.

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [mirabar]: mirabar "Mirabar"
 [neverwinter]: neverwinter "Neverwinter"
 [arklem]: ../npcs/arklem "Arklem Greeth"
 [celerom]: ../npcs/celerom "Celerum"
+[sydney]: ../npcs/sydney "Sydney"
 [beniago]: ../npcs/beniago "Beniago"
 [//end]: # "Autogenerated link references"